Discover more from Polemics

 Postmodernity is modernity.
-Because so, modernity contextualizes itself as a party.
-It is a syllabus about “the western canon” and what liberal white people think is cool and artsy.
+Because of so, modernity contextualizes itself as a party.
+It is a syllabus about “the Western canon” and what liberal white people think is cool and artsy.

 Right in this picture we have Karl Marx (of course), Aleister Crowley, Lenny Bruce, Karlheinz Stockhausen (the man who invented electronic music!!), Carl Jung, Edgar Allan Poe, Fred Astaire, Bob Dylan, Aubrey Beardsley, Aldous Huxley, Marilyn Monroe, William Burroughs, HG Wells, Marlon Brandon, Oscar Wilde, Larry Bell, Stephen Crane, George Bernard Shaw, Lewis Carroll, Albert Einstein, …and the list goes on!

 What The Beatles presents us is an avatar of modernity and who belongs in its canon.
 That being said, everyone in this picture has, in some way, advocated for liberalism and egalitarianism.

 Of course, I’m jumping to conclusions.
 But this is what it means to be a modernist.
 It relies on the arrogance of David Foster Wallace’s “New Sincerity” that promises to break away from “postmodern irony,” but rather celebrates the potential of what can be described AS modernist.